Revegetating and Reforesting Lahaina and Kula

 Community Quote from Long-Term Planning Recovery Survey

-This project will revegetate Lahaina with native plants, canoe plants and culturally appropriate plants to restore the burned landscape, increase resilience, beautify the town, increase storm water infiltration and groundwater recharge, and provide food and material sources for the community.
+This project will revegetate Lahaina with native plants and culturally appropriate plants to restore the burned landscape, increase resilience, beautify the town, increase storm water infiltration and groundwater recharge, and provide food and material sources for the community.
 It will educate the community about native plants and resilient landscaping.
-Reforesting Lahaina (beyond the town) and Kula with native plants will restore the native landscape, reduce invasive plant fuel loads, increase fire and hazard resilience, increase groundwater recharge, and provide food and material sources for the community.
 This project includes key efforts such as:

 - Establish new nurseries in Lahaina moku to grow plants to revegetate the town